tonypnode/fishbowl_monitor/README.md

 ## Resources
 * This is the site I am going to use to get the temp sensor working and collecting data https://pimylifeup.com/raspberry-pi-temperature-sensor/

+## Database Schtuff

+temperature model
+* Date time
+* temperature

+and that should be it for now

+Eventually I'm thinking about adding..: feeding model
+* date time
+* image location? if a picture is being taken